hiflyin/Deep-Learning-Framework-for-Text-Meaning-Match/README.md

-A configurable framework for training deep algorithms over a grid of parameters, applied to document matching, specifically, Quora question pairs.
+A configurable deep learning framework, using Keras, for training deep algorithms over a grid of parameters, applied to document matching, specifically, Quora question pairs as example.